-In a list of <action> instances within an <actions> set, the actions are called (that is, their "process" method is called) in the order in which the <action> instances appear in the <actions> set.
+In a list of <action> instances within an <actions> set, the actions are called (that is, their "process" method is called) in the order in which the <action> instances appear in the <action> set.
 The message returned from each <action> is used as the input message to the next <action> in the list.

-Like a number of other elements/types in this model, the <action> type can also contain zero or more <property> element instances.
-The <property> element/type can define a standard name-value-pair, or contain free form content (xsd:any).
-According to the XSD, this free form content is valid as child content for the <property> element/type, no matter where it is in the configuration (on any of <provider>, <bus>, , , , and any of their derivatives).
-However, it is only on <action>-defined <property> instances that this free-form child content is used.
+Like a number of other elements/types in this model, the <action> type can also contain zero or more cproperty> element instances.
+The cproperty> element define a standard name-value-pair, or contain free form content (xsd:any).
+According to the XSD, this free form content is valid as child content for the cproperty> element/type, no matter where it is in the configuration (on any of cprovider>, <bus>, defined cproperty> instances that this free-form child content is used.